AyeCode/blockstrap-page-builder-blocks/readme.txt

 BlockStrap Page Builder Blocks gives you a selection of bootstrap blocks that let you craft a whole site including header, footer and even menus.

-This plugin, combined with the [BlockTrap theme](https://wordpress.org/themes/blockstrap/), turbocharges your website's loading speed effortlessly.
+This plugin, combined with the [BlockStrap theme](https://wordpress.org/themes/blockstrap/), turbocharges your website's loading speed effortlessly.

 # BlockStrap: The Ultimate BootStrap Page Builder for WordPress